laksos/LLM_Primer_for_Economists/README.md

 This repository accompanies our paper, **“Large language models: a primer for economists”**, authored by Byeungchun Kwon, Taejin Park, Fernando Perez-Cruz, and Phurichai Rungcharoenkitkul.

 The publication provides an accessible introduction to LLMs aimed at economists and offers applied researchers a practical walkthrough of their use.
-You can access the full paper here: [LINK].
+You can access the full paper [here](https://www.bis.org/publ/qtrpdf/r_qt2412b.htm).

 ## Caution